Millux890/User-Panel/ReadMe.md

 ## General Information

-In this project we register a user.
+In this project we register a userData.
 We can log in anytime to our account.
 Purpose of this project is to connect SpringBoot Application with database, using simple frontend and thymeLeaf.